marq24/emacberry.com/_docs/9992-privacy.md

 > going to decide what apps will be available and which will not.

 So the approach of the Data Safety Declaration of GPSLogger is, to be as open as possible.
-As soon as there is a tiny little section in the app that might be detected as _data will be transferred from the app to a server to be processed_ - it's it is better to declare it, instead of just _hoping_ to have luck with _the monkeys_.
+As soon as there is a tiny little section in the app that might be detected as _data will be transferred from the app to a server to be processed_ - it is better to declare it, instead of _hoping_ to have luck with _the monkey army_.
+Since once, you get caught, it's impossible to get out of Google's claw.

 As quick example - when you use the TurnByTurn Navigation and you are leaving for what ever reason the initial planed route.
 The app is able to find a detour for you.
 Therefore, the app is using your _current (precise) location_ and send a request to openrouteservice.org in order to be able to guide you back to your initially planed route.
-Will openrouteservice store your current location - NO - will it process your location data - well - YES it does some sort of.
+Will openrouteservice store your current location - NO - will it process your location data - well - YES it does.
+So it has to be declared.

 > For me, it's almost impossible to judged what _processing_ means in the legal context for Google.
 For sure, your
 > location information have to be used in order to find a possible way from A to B. Your location will not be stored,